 Cognitive Behavioral Therapy

-In a study of 46 people with motion sickness, those who took slow, deep breaths had fewer symptoms than those who breathed normally or counted their breaths.
 Rapid and shallow breathing often makes symptoms of motion sickness worse.
+Slow paced diaphragmatic breathing techniques have been explored.
 While it makes sense that slow, deeper breathing would help lower anxiety, more studies are needed to see whether breathing techniques really help reduce other symptoms.

 Prognosis and Complications

-Although motion sickness usually goes away after the motion stops and causes no lasting harm, it can be devastating for people whose jobs involve constant movement, such as a:
+Although motion sickness usually goes away after the motion stops and causes no lasting harm, it can be devastating for people whose jobs involve constant movement, such as:

 People who do not travel often may get used to movement during a trip lasting several days.
 Even those who travel often may find that symptoms get better as they are more often exposed to motion.
 However, people who get anxious before a journey often have worsened symptoms of motion sickness.
 They may need help such as biofeedback and relaxation training.